PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 - Information about your environment (e.g. the output of `java -version`, as well as details on your operating system).
 - A description of what is going on (e.g. logging output, stacktraces).
-- A mininum reproducible example, so that other developers can try to reproduce (and optionally fix) the bug.
+- A minimum reproducible example, so that other developers can try to reproduce (and optionally fix) the bug.
 - Any additional information that may be relevant.